Edward Bok: Life and career

 When he looked at the houses in which his subscribers lived, their drab hideousness made him sick.
 When he went inside and contemplated the lambrequins, the gilded cattails, the Rogers groups, the wax fruit under glass domes, the emblazoned seashells from Asbury Park, the family Bible on the marble-topped center-table, the crayon enlargements of Uncle Richard and Aunt Sue, the square pianos, the Brussels carpets, the grained woodwork—when his eyes alighted upon such things, his soul revolted, and at once his moral enthusiasm incited him to attempt a reform.
 The result was a long series of Ladies' Home Journal crusades against the hideousness of the national scene—in domestic architecture, in house furnishing, in dress, in town buildings, in advertising.
 Bok flung himself headlong into his campaigns, and practically every one of them succeeded. ...
 If there were gratitude in the land, there would be a monument to him in every town in the Republic.
 He has been, aesthetically, probably the most useful citizen that ever breathed its muggy air.

 The Journal also became the first magazine to refuse patent medicine advertisements.

 In 1919, Bok retired from publishing.

 In 1923, Bok proposed the American Peace Award.
 Bok also established a number of awards including the $100,000 American Peace Award in 1923, given for the "best practicable plan for U.S. cooperation in world peace".

 In 1924, Mary Louise Bok founded the Curtis Institute of Music in Philadelphia, which she dedicated to her father, Cyrus Curtis, and in 1927, the Boks embarked upon the construction of Bok Tower Gardens, near their winter home in Mountain Lake Estates, Lake Wales, Florida, which was dedicated on February 1, 1929, by the president of the United States, Calvin Coolidge.
 Bok Tower is sometimes called a sanctuary and is listed on the National Register of Historic Places as a National Historic Landmark.
 Bok is used as an example in Dale Carnegie's How to Win Friends and Influence People.

 Bok died after a heart attack on January 9, 1930, in Lake Wales, within sight of his beloved Singing Tower and was buried at the tower's base.
-Two of his grandsons are educator Derek Bok and folk singer Gordon Bok.
+Two of his grandsons are folk singer Gordon Bok and former Harvard University President Derek Bok.